wbannick/wbannick.github.io/resume.markdown

 ## Men and Youth Teaching Each Other, Mentor
 _2014-2015_
-- Mentor for middle school boys in East Palo Alto, CA
+- Mentor for middle school boys

 ## Night to Shine, Volunteer
 _2016-2019_